 Benefits of professional teeth whitening

-Although the cost of teeth whitening at the dentist is higher than at-home alternatives, there are a number of safety benefits from being treated by a professional:
+Although the cost of teeth whitening at the dentist is higher than at-home alternatives, there are a number of safety benefits that the best in-office teeth whitening treatments offer:

 There is also a notable time advantage with in-office procedures.
 The American Dental Association (ADA) states that “while OTC products are less expensive than at-home or in-office approaches, there is a time trade-off in that OTC products may take significantly longer than do either of the other options for whitening.”